jonathanlin0/Theseus/README.md

 - Our server is hosted for free on Repl.
 We used Django and Python to create an Application Programming Interface (API) to handle HTTP requests from the game.
 The game uses GET HTTP requests to communicate with the server.

+## Source Code Layout
+- The folder `Theseus` contains the source code for the client (game).
+- The folder `Theseus_Leaderboard_Server` contains the code for the leaderboard database.
+- The folder `Theseus_Multiplayer_Server` contains the code for the online multiplayer server.

 ## Why Godot

 - Free and open source - Godot is both free and open source, allowing us to modify the game engine if needed.
 And since Godot is built using Godot, we can go into its source code and learn new things.
 There is also a very strong and healthy community around Godot always willing to help.